TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

 useCacheHash
 ============

-.. container:: table-row

-   Property
+:aspect:`Property`
    useCacheHash

-   Data type
+:aspect:`Data type`
    :ref:`data-type-bool`

-   Description
+:aspect:`Description`
    If set, the additionalParams list is exploded and calculated into a hash string appended to the URL, like "&cHash=ae83fd7s87".
 When the caching mechanism sees this value, it calculates the same value on the server based on incoming values in :php:`HTTP_GET_VARS`, excluding id, type, no\_cache, ftu, cHash, MP values.
 If the incoming cHash value matches the calculated value, the page may be cached based on this.

    The :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['encryptionKey']`
    is included in the hash in order to make it unique for the server and non-predictable.

 .. _typolink-additionalParams: